Mystic practises, and their outcome of common truths,

 3.2 Differing goals for monotheist mystics

 With regards to Christian mystics in particular, love of God is normally the motivator for union.
-Accordingly, their practises often make use of the emotion of love itself.
+As a result, their practises often make use of the emotion of love itself.
 As Catherine of Sienna put it, “the feet carry the body as affection carries the soul.”
-A quick look at the basics of Christianity shows why she had that view.
+A quick look at the ‘basics of Christianity‘ shows why she had that view.

 The knowledge gained, by monotheist mystics, of God’s ‘personal’ depths and his empowering relationship towards reality itself eventuated as a by-product of that union.
 Many of them did come to consider that God was the “Ground of Being” just as pantheist mystics do.
 But, of course, they also accepted that God was transcendent and capable of having personal relationships with each and every one of us (which pantheist mystics do not).